 Our data refer to four cohorts of students entering three-year undergraduate degree courses (tertiary education - ISCED 2011 level 6, first degree programs) at the University of Padova, a large public institution in North-East Italy.
-The results are indicative not only for students but also for university managers, in designing informed policies and interventions to discourage students from leaving higher education before graduating and to create support systems.
+We therefore identify those categories of students who are most greatly exposed to the risk of unsuccessful departure from university, and the course characteristics which may encourage successful learning or turn students away from it.
+The results are indicative not only for individual students but also for universities, in designing informed policies and interventions to discourage students from leaving higher education before graduating and to create support systems.
+By examining a set of three possible students' behaviours, we can define different types of at-risk students and suggest how universities can focus their resources more efficiently.

 This paper is organised as follows.
-Section 2 reviews the literature, section 3 describes the main features of the Italian university system, and section 4 explains our methodological approach, with data and methods.
+Section 2 presents the theoretical framework, section 3 describes the main features of the Italian university system, and section 4 explains our methodological approach, with data and methods.
 Section 5 presents a multilevel competing risks model, and section 6 discusses the results and concludes.

-2. Literature review
+2. Theoretical framework

-The literature on success and failure in higher education is huge and well-established (e.g., Thomson 2002; Lassibille 2011; Chen 2012).
+The literature on success and failure in higher education is huge and well-established (e.g., Thomas 2002; Lassibille and Gómez 2008; Lassibille 2011; Chen 2012).
 From both empirical and theoretical points of view, scholars explore the individual, social and organisational factors which determine students' outcomes at university.
-From Tinto's Student Integration Model (Tinto 1975), the most famous theory on student attrition, student performance and departure from university are the consequences of interactions between students' personal and social characteristics and universities' institutional practices.
+However, only a few aspects have been explored in depth.
+The main focus is on drop-outs, a problem which is faced from the perspective of both students and institutions.
+Starting from Tinto's Student Integration Model (Tinto 1975, 1993), the most famous theory on student attrition, student performance and departure from university are the consequences of interactions between students' personal and social characteristics and universities' institutional practices.
 This view opens up the attractive possibility of effective intervention by academic institutions to reduce withdrawals.
-Nevertheless, there is not much empirical evidence indicating "support for the main elements in Tinto's model" (Braxton, Shaw Sullivan, and Johnson 1997), since empirical works on institutional characteristics affecting student retention rates are quite rare (see, among others, Pascarella and Terenzini 1991; Ethington 1997; Patrick 2001; Titus 2004; Chen 2012), and there are even fewer analyses examining how these characteristics can also affect successful students compared with non-continuing ones (see, e.g., Titus 2004, and Christie, Munro, and Fisher 2004).
+Nevertheless, there is not much empirical evidence indicating "support for the main elements in Tinto's model" (Braxton et al. 1997), since empirical works on institutional characteristics affecting student retention rates are quite rare (see, among others, Pascarella and Terenzini 1991; Ethington 1997; Patrick 2001; Titus 2004; Chen 2012), and there are even fewer analyses examining how these characteristics can also affect successful students compared with non-continuing ones (see, e.g., Titus 2004, and Cristie et al. 2004).

-With reference to a single institution (Patrick 2001; Christie, Munro, and Fisher 2004), the hypothesis is that students who enrol in the same degree course face the same organisational context, teaching methods and levels of academic support.
+With reference to a single institution (Patrick 2001; Cristie et al. 2004), the hypothesis is that students who enrol in the same degree course face the same organisational context, teaching methods and levels of academic support.
 In addition, activities such as tutoring, contacts with faculty members and other services (e.g., support for working students) can be offered in different ways for each degree course.
 Lastly, the social environment surrounding degree courses (percentage of working students, class sizes, compulsory attendance, etc.) can greatly influence peer relationships and thus, indirectly, students' performance.